 2. Define the scope of the project.

 Ask yourself: “What is it the team needs to produce or deliver?” and “What problems are the stakeholders trying to solve?”
-Then, work with your stakeholders to develop a comprehensive description of the project and the product deliverables.
+Then, work with your stakeholders to develop a comprehensive description of the project and the product deliverables in the form of a project scope statement.
 You must have a clear understanding of the boundaries of the project.

 For example, if you are building a software app for a customer, you must know what will be included in the app and what won’t.
 Who will use the application?
 What is it intended to do?
 What are the critical functions and features it needs to have?